larrytheliquid/specjure/README.md

     (spec "specjure.example/greet without arguments greets generally")

-If you are spec'ing a specific function, you can optionally use its symbol.
+If you are spec'ing a specific function, you can optionally use its var:

     (spec greet "without arguments greets generally")